 His first book examined the philosophical grounding of the idea of human rights;

-his current book project looks at the ways in which we think about heroic behavior
+his second book looks at the ways in which we think about heroic behavior

 and the most choice-worthy lives

-Al has spoken about the issue of human trafficking at numerous conferences and before
+program.
+Al has spoken about the issue of human trafficking at numerous conferences and before many groups.

 Professor Anna Williams Shavers is the Cline Williams Professor of Citizenship Law